Loving your spine on World Spine Day and every other day

-Signing up for a yoga class may be out of your comfort zone, but there are things you can do from the comfort of your own home to love your spine.
+There are things you can do from the comfort of your own home to love your spine.

 - Try stretching!
 Stretching as little as three times a week can have a dramatic affect on relieving pain and improving flexibility.
 The stretching program on straightenupalberta.com is free and provides stretches and tips for both adults and kids.